Sicily revokes permission for U.S. military satellite station

 His remarks came a day before a planned protest expected to draw several thousand in Niscemi, which local groups of the governor’s own Democratic Party were due to attend.

-In a visit to Italy in January, then-U.S. Defense Secretary Leon Panetta said he understood the concerns of residents but that U.S. studies had concluded there would be no health risk.
+In a visit to Italy in January, then-U.S. Defence Secretary Leon Panetta said he understood the concerns of residents but that U.S. studies had concluded there would be no health risk.

 The U.S. military did not immediately respond to a request for comment on Friday.